RafaelSchubert/py-dician/doc/grammar.md

 ### 1.2) Keywords

-Keywords are symbols composed of one or more alphanumeric characters — _words_, that is.
+Keywords are symbols made up of one or more alphanumeric characters — that is, _words_.
 They represent more complex operations and constructs or concepts.
-Those words are reserved for the language.
+These words are reserved for use of the language.

 ```
 die_tag = [dD]